On Separability of Covariance in Multiway Data Analysis: Multiway covariance and Kronecker-separability

-Note that without the positive semidefiniteness (PSD) condition $\bSigma_a^{(k)}\in \cBsa_{+}(\mathcal H_k)$ on each of the factors, the representation on the left of (\ref{eqn:separable}) exists for any multiway covariance, with $ r \leq d^2 / \max\{ d_1^2, \cdots, d_K^2 \}$ where $d = \prod_{a=1}^r d_a$, and this representation can be found by Kronecker PCA \cite{tsiligkaridis2013covariance,greenewald2015robust}.
-This PSD condition is what distinguishes Kronecker separability from PCA and other decompositions, such as, the canonical polyadic decomposition (CPD), commonly referred to as the tensor rank decomposition \cite{hitchcock1927expression, kruskal1977three, kolda2009tensor}.
-As will be shown below, there exist covariances that do not admit a Kronecker decomposition for any separation rank parameter $r$, even infinitely large, while PCA and CPD decomposition always exists for a finite $r$.
+Without the PSD constraint on each factor, such a decomposition always exists for any multiway covariance, with $ r \leq d^2 / \max\{ d_1^2, \cdots, d_K^2 \}$ where $d = \prod_{a=1}^r d_a$.
+Such representation can be computed, for example, by Kronecker PCA \cite{tsiligkaridis2013covariance,greenewald2015robust}.
+However, the PSD requirement distinguishes Kronecker-separability from other decompositions, such as singular value decomposition (SVD) or tensor rank decomposition \cite{hitchcock1927expression, kruskal1977three, kolda2009tensor}.
+As we will see shortly in \Cref{sec:counter_examples}, some covariances do not admit a Kronecker decomposition as defined in \eqref{eqn:separable}, whereas SVD and tensor rank decomposition always exist with a finite decomposition rank.